Implementing an Integrated Cyber-Physical System Utilizing Open Standards and Inexpensive Components

 Based on the state of non-billionaire building automation, we had an ambitious challenge.
 Many of the pieces have come together nicely.
 And although we’ve gone through many ups and downs of pushing technology in new ways during the implementation process, some components didn’t meet our requirements.
 However, the market is headed in a direction to deliver them in the near future.

 We were able to construct an initial solution by combining our vision and a disparate set of devices with some clever software.
 By utilizing OpenHab, an open-source Internet of Things (IoT) control system, we created our underlying infrastructure and user experience.
-As a result, we’ve consolidated all of our devices and overlayed them with a web-based user interface.
+As a result, we’ve consolidated all of our devices and overlaid them with a web-based user interface.
 The key feature OpenHab provided was the ability to write logic between the touch screen and the actual devices.
 Subsequently, this allowed for things like arming the alarm only after ensuring all the doors were closed and giving enough time for the person to leave the building.

 Our Path Forward

 The real excitement is that we have a platform for innovation – a place where we can experiment, learn and press the boundaries of cyber-physical systems.
-In short, we have hardly scratched the surface of what can be achieved by
+In short, we have hardly scratched the surface of what can be achieved by melding of physical and cyber systems.
+But, we hope it will serve as a springboard for inspiration and innovation.

 What leading-edge technology do you want for your office space?
 Comment below.